Table of Contents

 The VM name will later be shown in the VM list of the VirtualBox Manager window, and it will be used for the VM's files on disk.
 Even though any name could be used, keep in mind that once you have created a few VMs, you will appreciate if you have given your VMs rather informative names; "My VM" would thus be less useful than "Windows XP SP2 with OpenOffice".

 For "Operating System Type", select the operating system that you want to install later.
 The supported operating systems are grouped; if you want to install something very unusual that is not listed, select "Other".
 Depending on your selection, VirtualBox will enable or disable certain VM settings that your guest operating system may require.
-This is particularly important for 64-bit guests (see the section called “64-bit guests”).
+This is particularly important for 64-bit guests (see Section 3.1.2, “64-bit guests”).
 It is therefore recommended to always set it to the correct value.

 On the next page, select the memory (RAM) that VirtualBox should allocate every time the virtual machine is started.
 The amount of memory given here will be taken away from your host machine and presented to the guest operating system, which will report this size as the (virtual) computer's installed RAM.